Kristina01111000/Drws_site/README.md

 - 	still there, that fix did not work update him tomorrow
 - he likes the sorecard button in the middle
 - still doesn't automatically update :(
+Scorecard sentence 4 element directions yearly scorecard is weekly, tell people that in a way that makes sense , the scorecard they print out is a daily one
+Switch yearly scorecard to weekly, switch weekly to daily everywhere Figure out 4e scorecard  how to section so it sounds better Concert next wednesday, hes advertising then
+Add tiny habits section on why it works scorecard page, into read more section Leave scorecard on promo page, hide the login button for only mobile Make sure it is ‘your ‘ scorecard instead of our
+Make button text green brighter, maybe change background color